-Okra is a warm-season vegetable popular in the southern United States, parts of Africa and the Middle East, the Caribbean, and South America.
+Gumbo is popular in the southern United States, parts of Africa and the Middle East, the Caribbean, and South America.

-According to the National Nutrient Database, one cup of raw okra (around 100 grams) contains:
+According to the U.S. Department of Agriculture (USDA) National Nutrient Database, one cup of raw okra, weighing 100 grams (g) contains:

 - 33 calories